Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

 - If you are leaving Macau and are planning to take a flight at Hong Kong international airport, you can opt to take a ferry directly to Hong Kong International Airport's SkyPier ferry terminal from Macau.
-However, you need to make sure that your airline has a check in counter at the airport restricted area as the HK SkyPier ferry terminal is located there.
-To check for this, you can go to here.
+However, you need to make sure that your airline has a check-in counter either at the ferry port or at the HK airport SkyPier ferry terminal which is located in the restricted zone.
+For more information, you can go here.

-By bus: You can also travel to Macau by bus from Zhuhai, Guangzhou, Zhongshan, Dongguan, Shenzhen.
+You can also travel to Macau by bus from Zhuhai, Guangzhou, Zhongshan, Dongguan, and Shenzhen.
 Buses go to the Gongbei Border Gate where there are also many free hotel shuttles to main areas in Macau once you get through the customs.

 Where you decide to stay is usually dependent on the local attractions that you want to see.
 For things to do in Macau, you can refer to Tripadvisor.

-The more popular tourist attractions such as the Ruins of St Paul's and Senado Square are at the older area of Macau, the Macau Peninsula.
-The extravagant hotels like The Venetian, City of Dreams, Studio City, Galaxy, Hard Rock are located at the Cotai area.
+The more popular tourist attractions such as the Ruins of St Paul's and Senado Square are in the older area of Macau, the Macau Peninsula.
+Extravagant hotels like The Venetian, City of Dreams, Studio City, Galaxy, and Hard Rock are located in the Cotai area.

-If you happen to stay in a hotel which do not offer shuttle services, just look up for a hotel nearby yours which does and board their bus.
-Big extravagant Macau hotels can be expensive (e.g. Sands, Wynn, The Venetian, Galaxy, Grand Lisboa) so sometimes I prefer smaller cheaper hotels that is within walking distance from bigger casino hotels.
+If you happen to stay in a hotel which does not offer shuttle services, just look up a hotel nearby yours which does and board their bus.
+Big extravagant Macau hotels can be expensive (e.g. Sands, Wynn, The Venetian, Galaxy, Grand Lisboa) so sometimes I prefer smaller cheaper hotels that are within walking distance from bigger casino hotels.

 There is a big variety of free shuttles is at Macau’s Outer Harbour Ferry Terminal and Gongbei Border Gate.
 There are also free shuttles at the Macau airport and Taipa Temporary Ferry Terminal—but lesser in variety.